 - 🔵 EASY TO GRIP, SOFT TO THE TOUCH: Made of our revolutionary enhanced-textured, no-slip-grip technology, these spheres are easy to hold in the wettest of weather, yet soft when dry.
 8.5-inches in diameter and weighing only 4 oz., we've specifically designed these dimensions for maximum holding power.

 - 🔴 GREAT VARIETY: We know children have their favorite colors, so we've included choices in our 6-pack playground balls.
 This combo comes in 6 bright colors: blue, red, green, orange, yellow, and rainbow.
-Comes with FREE ball-pump and 2 needles.
+Comes with FREE ball-pump and FREE mesh bag.